-Review of the Album "Seventh Son of a Seventh Son" 1988 by Iron Maiden
+Review of the Album "Seventh Son of a Seventh Son" by British Heavy Metal Band Iron Maiden

 Seventh Son of a Seventh Son and the Album's Lyrical Themes